Gyvastis/Tumblr-Image-Scraper/README.md

 `ruby tumblr_scraper.rb <username> <directory to save images to> <number of images to download>`

-Script sleeps up to 3 seconds after every page opened in order of Tumblr to be less suspicious.
-Consider using proxies on your own knowledge.
+Consider applying proxies on your own knowledge.

 Happy scraping!